Cotoneaster Horizontalis: Beautiful Berries & Foliage

 Are you looking for something just a bit different by way of ground cover?
 Maybe something taller than wooly thyme or mazus reptans, but with a similar pop of color?
 Cotoneaster horizontalis is an excellent choice!

 Brilliant red berries decorate this deciduous shrub once it has stopped flowering.
 Small, rounded dark green leaves give an almost lacy look to its branches.
 And in the fall, the leaves turn brilliant shades of orange and red, just in time for your Halloween display.
+All of this is why it has received the Royal Horticultural Society Award of Garden Merit.

 Let’s talk about rock cotoneaster and how to maintain and care for it!

-Good Products For Cotoneaster Horizontalis:
+Good Products At Amazon For Cotoneaster Horizontalis:

 - Monterey BT